GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 ## ZymoBIOMICS Mock Community

-The [ZymoBIOMICS Mock Community](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards) is a synthetic microbial community with a known concentration.
+The [ZymoBIOMICS Mock Community](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards) is a synthetic microbial community consists of 8 bacterial and 2 yeast strains that are commonly found in environmental and human microbiomes.
-It consists of 8 bacterial strains and 2 yeast strains that are commonly found in environmental and human microbiomes.
+The concentration of these species are known.
-The Mock Community is used as a positive control in microbiome studies to assess the accuracy, precision, and sensitivity of microbiome sequencing methods
+ZymoBIOMICS Mock Community is used as a positive control in microbiome studies to assess the accuracy, precision, and sensitivity of microbiome sequencing methods.
-It is also used to compare results across different studies and sequencing platforms.
+It can also be used to compare results across different studies and sequencing platforms.

 ## Public repositories of nucleotide sequences

 The [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home) are both public repositories of nucleotide sequence data.
-Both repositories store a wide range of nucleotide sequence data, including DNA, RNA, and protein sequences, from various organisms and sample types.
+Both repositories store a wide range of data such as DNA, RNA, and protein sequences from different organisms and sample types.
-Using publicly available data from SRA and ENA, we will download and build a metagenomic pipeline for re-analysis.
+Using publicly available data, we will download and build metagenomic pipelines.

 ## Aims